Claiming Diasability Living Allowance for Your Child

 The good news: DLA could make a huge difference to the care of your child.
-The highest rate is £83.10 a week as of May 2017.
+The highest rate for the care component is £89.15 a week as of 2020.
 It is tax-free, is not means tested, and does not depend on having paid National Insurance contributions.

 The bad news: the rules are complicated and the application form is an exercise in persistence that can feel really depressing.
 It might be the first time your child has been described as ‘disabled’.